cdl-geneseo/geneseo-dictionary/O/Ogle.md

 # Ogle

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-M-P

-Bibliographies and Study Guides : Ogle

 Created by  Unknown User (ajm3), last modified by  Unknown User (mem32) on Nov 20, 2012

 1. (v) To touch rudely, perversely.
 Syn.
 To fondle. &quot;That person just ogled your dog&quot;.
 A. Moak 2010 (Obsolete, 2012)2. (v.)
 The act of &quot;ogling&quot; at someone.3. (v.)
 To stare at someone in amazement.(McNiffe, N-R, 2012)